-Unanimous First Team All-Ivy League selection as a freshman placekicker … Finalist for the Fred Mitchell Award, national placekicker of the year award … Named Columbia's Special Team's Player of the Year … In only his freshman season, ranked among national statistical leaders in field goal percentage (No. 2) and field goals per game (No. 13) … Led Ivy League in field goals made (12) and field goal percentage (92.3) and ranked second in the league in kick scoring (5.7 points per game, 51 points in nine games) and third in the conference in total scoring (5.7 points per game, 51 points in nine games) … Also was a perfect 16-for-16 on point after attempts … Concluded freshman season with a 92.3 percent field goal success percentage (12-13) … Columbia's team leader in scoring (52 points) … Two-time Ivy League Special Teams Player of the Week honoree and two-time Ivy League Rookie of the Week awardee … Two-time FCS Player of the Week honorable mention selection … Kicked game-winning field goals for Columbia on two occasions: 15-13 win at Wagner and 9-7 win over Dartmouth … Kicked 31-yard field goal at Brown (Nov.
+Unanimous First Team All-Ivy League selection as a first-year placekicker … Finalist for the Fred Mitchell Award, national placekicker of the year award … Named Columbia’s Special Team’s Player of the Year … In only his freshman season, ranked among national statistical leaders in field goal percentage (No. 2) and field goals per game (No. 13) … His 12 field goals rank No. 3 among all-time season leaders at Columbia … Led Ivy League in field goals made (12) and field goal percentage (92.3) and ranked second in the league in kick scoring (5.7 points per game, 51 points in nine games) and third in the conference in total scoring (5.7 points per game, 51 points in nine games) … Also was a perfect 16-for-16 on point after attempts … Concluded freshman season with a 92.3 percent field goal success percentage (12-13) … Columbia’s team leader in scoring (52 points) … Two-time Ivy League Special Teams Player of the Week honoree and two-time Ivy League Rookie of the Week awardee … Two-time FCS Player of the Week honorable mention selection … Kicked game-winning field goals for Columbia on two occasions: 15-13 win at Wagner and 9-7 win over Dartmouth … Kicked 31-yard field goal at Brown (Nov.
 19) … Kicked two field goals, including a career-long of 44 yards vs. Cornell (Nov.
-12) … Named the Ivy League Rookie of the Week, co-Special Teams Player of the Week and the John Toner Homecoming Player of the Game after converting three field goals including the game-winner in Columbia's 9-7 come-from-behind football win against Dartmouth (Oct.
+12) … Named the Ivy League Rookie of the Week, co-Special Teams Player of the Week and the John Toner Homecoming Player of the Game after converting three field goals including the game-winner in Columbia’s 9-7 come-from-behind football win against Dartmouth (Oct.
 22) … While battling rain and 40-mile per hour wind gusts, Milstein converted three of his four field goal attempts, including the go-ahead and eventual game-winning 33-yard kick with 1:05 left in the third quarter.
-Milstein's field goals came at 31, 20, and 33 yards … Kicked then career-long 42-yard field goal at Penn (Oct.
+Milstein’s field goals came at 31, 20, and 33 yards … Kicked then career-long 42-yard field goal at Penn (Oct.
 15) … With five field goals against Wagner (Oct.
 10), set school records for field goals made (five) and most points scored by kicking (15).
-His five field goals surpassed the previous record of four set by Nick Rudd (vs. Princeton, 2003) and Howard Miller (vs. Wesleyan, 1915) and his 15 points surpassed Rudd's kick scoring record of 13 points set in 2003 vs. Princeton.
+His five field goals surpassed the previous record of four set by Nick Rudd (vs. Princeton, 2003) and Howard Miller (vs. Wesleyan, 1915) and his 15 points surpassed Rudd’s kick scoring record of 13 points set in 2003 vs. Princeton.
 Milstein was a perfect 5-5 on field goals for the game … Against Wagner, earned the dual honors on Oct.
-10 after converting a school-record five field goals in Columbia's 15-13 come-from-behind football win … Also earned FCS Special Teams Player of the Week honorable mention honors … With Columbia trailing 13-12 at Wagner, converted his fifth and final field goal of the game, a 36-yarder with 2:42 left, to give the Lions a 15-13 fourth quarter lead.
-The record-breaking field goal proved to be the game-winner … Converted his first career field goal in the first quarter on an 18-yard kick … Did not see action in the season's first three games.
+10 after converting a school-record five field goals in Columbia’s 15-13 come-from-behind football win … Also earned FCS Special Teams Player of the Week honorable mention honors … With Columbia trailing 13-12 at Wagner, converted his fifth and final field goal of the game, a 36-yarder with 2:42 left, to give the Lions a 15-13 fourth quarter lead.
+The record-breaking field goal proved to be the game-winner … Converted his first career field goal in the first quarter on an 18-yard kick … Did not see action in the season’s first three games.

 A 2016 graduate of American Heritage High School in Plantation, Fla. where he played three years of varsity football for head coach Mike Rumph … Named a Second Team All-State placekicker for the Patriots … Converted 10 of 14 field goals with a long of 54 yards and totaled 51 touchbacks during his senior year … Named team captain as a senior in 2015 … Converted 6-6 field goals in the Class 5A state playoffs including a long of 48 yards and a 38-yard game-winning field goal with four seconds to play in the 2014 state semifinal game giving the Patriots a 20-17 win … The win helped American Heritage claim the Class 5A State Championship ...
 Also registered 49 touchbacks on kickoffs (90 percent) … Led team to the 2014 state title … Attended Chris Sailer Kicking Academy … Received 2014-2015 Calculus Achievement Award and is a member of the National Beta Club.